 Italian stone pine is easily recognizable, as it is one of the only pines to form a high, rounded crown.
 Hardy to USDA plant hardiness zone 8, this pine doesn’t tolerate lower temperatures happily.
 Its needles brown in colder weather or wind.

 If you grow Italian stone pine trees, you will notice that as they mature, they develop multiple trunks close to one another.
 They grow between 40 and 80 feet tall, but occasionally get taller.
-Although these trees develop lower branches, they are usually shaded out as the crown matures.
+Although

 The pine cones of the Italian stone pine mature in autumn.
 This is important Italian stone pine information if you plan on growing Italian stone pine trees from seeds.
 The seeds appear in cones and provide food for wildlife.

 Italian stone pine grows best in the drier regions in the American west.
 It thrives in California as a street tree, indicating a tolerance for urban pollution.

 If you are growing Italian stone pine trees, plant them in well-drained soil.
 The trees do well in acidic soil but also grow in soil that is slightly alkaline.
 Always plant your pine trees in full sun.
 Expect your tree to grow to about 15 feet in the first five years of its life.

 Once the tree is established, care for Italian stone pines is minimal.
 Italian stone pine tree growing requires little water or fertilizer.